Download and install JMRI®

 Donate to JMRI.org

-JMRI Install Guide: Linux
+JMRI Install Guide: Linux - Old

+Items on the page may be outdated.
+It is recommended you use the new Linux install page.
 This page describes general aspects of installing JMRI on Linux.

 There are multiple versions of Linux, all slightly different and requiring installation instructions that differ in detail.
 There are specific pages describing details of installation on